mehulagg/gitlab/doc/user/project/merge_requests/test_coverage_visualization.md

 To make an intelligent guess on the project root relative `class` path, the Cobertura XML parser attempts to build the full path by:

-- Extracting a portion of the `source` paths from the `sources` element and combine them with the class `filename` path.
+- Extracting a portion of the `source` paths from the `sources` element and combining them with the class `filename` path.
 - Checking if the candidate path exists in the project.
 - Using the first candidate that matches as the class full path.